Beyond the Training Event

 |NEW SKILLS AND BEHAVIOURS WON’T BE USED AND SUSTAINED|

-Many programs include reinforcement components and coaching tools.
+Many programmes include reinforcement components and coaching tools.
 While these tools are a great start, be clear about when and how these tools get used.
 Coach the coaches.
 Develop concrete coaching plans and accountabilities and ensure managers and/or champions are following through with coaching, conducting best practice sharing meetings and leading application sessions.
 Without this step, new skills won’t get used and new behaviours won’t be sustained—and you won’t see the business impact you need.

 ADDRESSING RESISTANCE TO THE BEST PRACTICES